yanghuafang/map-pose-former/docs/ROADMAP.md

 **M2a is done and its answer is a qualified yes; M2b has a contract and no detector; M2c is unstarted.**

 M2a asked whether this backend works on a real map.
-It does — 1.591 m to 1.049 m open loop, 0.713 m on trusted frames — and it works far less well than on generated scenes, where the same architecture reaches 5.2×.
+It does, and far less well than on generated scenes — [RESULTS.md](RESULTS.md) has both.
 What M2a cannot do is the observability ablation it was also meant to carry: its detections are cut from the map, so they inherit the map's element boundaries, and the one class whose ends fall inside the crop is the one that recovers along-track